-This programme (worth 30 ECTS credits) is part of the bachelor's degree Global Project and Change Management of Windesheim Honours College (WHC).
+This full-time programme (worth 30 ECTS credits) is part of the bachelor's degree Global Project and Change Management of Windesheim Honours College (WHC).
 Here, you will further develop your strengths and acquire new insights.
 We will coach you to develop a ‘growth mindset’: to see challenges, not problems and to be motivated by the success of others.
 Your multidisciplinary team will work on a complex project, which is valuable work experience.

 Agile project management (15 ECTS credits)